 The weighted satisfaction score for each aspect of service data is then aggregated to determine satisfaction scores by category, and then again to determine one overall satisfaction score for a particular provider.

 The final step is to take all the scores and calculate five bandings in a similar approach to how we determine five DNA levels for our Star Rating methodology.
-Those with the highest scores are given a Gold, Silver or Bronze Service Rating based on their position in the banded hierarchy.
+Those with the highest scores are given a Gold or Silver Service Rating based on their position in the banded hierarchy.